The Sports Pony Studbook Society

 The victorious Dutch team

-British Showjumping announce the Jumping team to be (in alphabetic order):
+The British Jumping team were (in alphabetic order):

 Daisy Davis (age 16), from Bristol, Avon, with Shaun Davis's Future Interest, a 12 yr old Irish bay gelding.